Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/line-simplification.md

     alt="Visualisation of the Ramer-Douglas-Peucker algorithm"
 >}}

-like most divide-and-conquer algorithms, in the ideal case this completes in `O(n log n)` time.
+Like most divide-and-conquer algorithms, in the ideal case this completes in `O(n log n)` time.
 However, if you hit an edge case where the "furthest" point is right next to the endpoints this can blow out to `O(n^2)`.